 The same goes for new CSS features.
 We can operate with the latest and greatest features without fear because if a browser doesn’t understand them, it’s all good because we’re building up from a minimum viable experience.
 Luckily CSS is a declarative programming language, so we can determine what our default and enhanced experiences are easily in the same rule a lot of the time.

-Let’s say you want to use the new(ish) cap unit.
-Allow the cascade to solve the problem for you by setting the cap value after a sensible default:
+unit.
+Allow the cascade to solve the problem for you by setting the cap

-Code language
+- Code language

-css
+- css

 When it comes to more complex CSS, break the design down into an acceptable, functional default then build up to the enhanced version — always testing in various browser and device configurations to make sure the minimum viable experience is working as expected with each iteration.

-What is a minimum viable experience? permalink
+What is a minimum viable experience?permalink

 Essentially, provide the most possible value to a user with the least amount of technical capability.
 It’s all about the rule of least power.